kminek/marklink/README.md

 Examples
 --------

-Here are examples how Markdown fragments are parsed by Marklink parser into JSON data.
+Here are some examples how Markdown fragments are parsed by Marklink parser into JSON data (see `src/AbstractParserImplementationTest.php` for more).

 ### Basic example